-- Chickenpox and shingles: There were no chickenpox presentations to sentinel GPs and chickenpox presentations to EDs were stable in the past week.
-Shingles presentations to sentinel GPs increased but presentations to EDs decreased in the past week. - Measles: No measles cases were notified in the past week. - Mumps: No mumps cases were notified in the past week. - Rubella: No rubella cases were notified in the past week. - Invasive meningococcal disease (IMD): No IMD cases were notified past week.
+- Chickenpox and shingles: There were no chickenpox presentations to sentinel GPs nor EDs in the past week.
+Shingles presentations to sentinel GPs decreased but presentations to EDs increased to above baseline levels. - Measles: No measles cases were notified in the past week. - Mumps: No mumps cases were notified in the past week. - Rubella: No rubella cases were notified in the past week. - Invasive meningococcal disease (IMD): No IMD cases were notified past week.